 San Diego Elder Abuse Attorney

 At Injury Trial Lawyers, APC, we pride ourselves upon advocating for those that are unable to advocate for themselves.
 The elderly are a unique population that is particularly vulnerable to those that care for them.
 We believe elder abuse is one of the most serious offenses a person or organization can commit and we are committed to bringing justice to those that take advantage of any dependent individual, whether they are elderly, disabled, or otherwise unable to care for themselves.
-To learn more about asserting your legal rights against those that have harmed your loved ones, contact personal injury attorney Curtis Quay and let us help you and your family today.
+To learn more about asserting your legal rights against those that have harmed your loved ones, contact personal injury attorney Richard Morse III and let us help you and your family today.